NCAS-CMS/cf-python/docs/source/tutorial.rst

 the `cyclic` method.
-If the destination domain has been defined by a dictionary of dimension coordinate constructs, then cyclicity can be registered by setting a period of cyclicity with the `~DimensionCooridinate.period` method of the dimension coordinate construct.
+If the destination domain has been defined by a dictionary of dimension coordinate constructs, then cyclicity can be registered by setting a period of cyclicity with the `~DimensionCoordinate.period` method of the dimension coordinate construct.

 .. _Cartesian-regridding: